UK Government Decontamination Service: Role

-The UK Government Decontamination Service's functions revolve around it ensuring that the country is prepared for CBRN and HAZMAT events and is able to cope efficiently during their aftermath.
+The UK Government Decontamination Service's functions revolve around ensuring that the country is prepared for CBRN and HAZMAT events and can cope efficiently during their aftermath.
 They do not take responsibility for clean-up or decontamination themselves, rather making sure that those with the responsibility (local authorities, emergency services, other government bodies) have access to the specialist knowledge, skills and equipment they may need to carry out such work.
 They assess the ability of such specialist private sector companies to carry out decontamination operations and are also available to co-ordinate all parties concerned in the event.

 The agency regularly validate and test the contingency arrangements which are in place with local authorities.
-Through this work, they are able to act as the Government's advisor on the state of readiness of the country to face such accidents.
+Through this work, they are able to act as the government's advisor on the state of readiness of the country to face such accidents.
 They also regularly review gaps in the UK's national capability to respond to them.

 The agency exists as a central portal for local authorities and central government, connecting those needing information with those organisations best able to provide it.
 In general, advice is given by specialist, third-party companies rather than the agency itself.

 Despite its name, the GDS is keen to point out that, while recovery and re-occupation of buildings and environments after incidents is part of its responsibility, the more immediate concerns of human decontamination is the remit of the Department of Health and the national health services.

 GDS state that one reason they have been set up is that Government has recognised it would not be cost effective to have all local authorities research and maintain the level of expertise required to efficiently respond to a CBRN threat.
 They state this is also the reason why the service is UK-wide, rather than having the home countries maintain separate services.